Best Tomatoes by Microclimate: What to Grow Where in Santa Cruz County

 Heat: Tomatoes need warmth to set fruit and ripen.
 Most varieties need daytime temperatures consistently above 70°F and nighttime temperatures above 55°F. Below or above these ranges, blossoms drop without setting fruit.

 Sun: Full sun means 6 to 8 hours of direct sunlight.
 Less than that and production drops significantly.
-Most tomatoes struggle with fewer than 6 hours.
+Most tomatoes struggle with fewer than 6 hours, though vigorous cherries can still set fruit with 4-6 hours at lower yield.

 Days to maturity: This number on seed packets tells you how long from transplant to first ripe fruit.
 In cooler areas, choose varieties with fewer days to maturity.
 They'll ripen before fall weather shuts things down.